 What Makes Pancakes Fluffy Milk or Water?

-Milk makes pancakes fluffier and help the pancake batter to rise.
+Milk makes pancakes fluffier and helps the pancake batter to rise.
 With adding milk to the pancake batter you will have moist and tender pancakes.

-Did you like the pumpkin pancake recipe?
+Did you like the pumpkin pancakes with pumpkin puree recipe?
 Try my mini pancake recipe as well!
 Leave your comment below and If you make this recipe, be sure to tag your photos #yummynotes

 Looking for More Pancake Recipes?